Tonystli18/FAQ_page/README.md

 - Modal without using Javascript(http://localhost/faqPage/public/show-modal#): a modal created by CSS and Laravel component, without using Java Script
 - Modal implemented by Vue component/Vue Plugin(http://localhost/faqPage/public/modal-show#): there are two ways to implement a modal using Vue: Component and Plugin.

-These examples are from Jeffry Way's laracasts lessons, such as [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7).
-However, because some lessons was published two years ago in 2018, if you follow exactly the instructions in lesson videos, some might not work work with the latest version of laravel and other modules.
+These examples were created by following Jeffry Way's laracasts lessons, such as [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7).
+However, because some lessons was published two years ago in 2018, some of them can't work under Laravel 7 and latest version of Tailwind CSS or Vue.js.
+This demo project fixed these issues.

-In this document, I'll describe how I setup the development environment from sketch.
-I'll also give the major source files for each related example.
+In this document, I'll describe how I setup the development environment from sketch, and also list the major source files for each related example.

 ## Development Environment/Tools
 - **OS**: Windows 10